How to Configure SPF?

 Setting a custom Return-Path has many advantages.
 If a DMARC policy has been implemented for your domain, it is strongly recommended to set up a custom Return-Path for achieving SPF alignment.
 DMARC confirms that the Return-Path of an email matches the domain in your “From” address.
 If it doesn’t, that email will fail SPF alignment authentication.

 For instance, if your organization sends emails from example.com, you can still pass DKIM and SPF authentication; however, if the “From” and Return-Path addresses don’t use the same domain, SPF won’t pass for DMARC verification.
-When the Return-Path domain kdmarc.example.com is set up and emails are sent from example.com, your domains are aligned for DMARC to operate.
-Setting up this custom Return-Path scenario will create the header <kd_marc@kdmarc.example.com>.
+When the Return-Path domain tdmarc.example.com is set up and emails are sent from example.com, your domains are aligned for DMARC to operate.
+Setting up this custom Return-Path scenario will create the header <kd_marc@tdmarc.example.com>.

 Relaxed SPF Alignment (aspf=r)